msleal/amspy/amspy/examples/README.md

 ### Upload and Valiate a MP4 Video
 This example does the complete workflow from upload an already encode MP4 file, and validate it with the Azure Media Packager.
-This example also link a Content key with the Asset, so we can use AES dynamic encryption to deliver the content (e.g.: HLS).
+This example also link a Content key with the Encoded Asset, so we can use AES dynamic encryption to deliver the content (e.g.: HLS).
 ```
 response = amspy.get_redirected_url(access_token)
 response = amspy.list_content_key(access_token)